okonomichiyaki/supercat/empire-affinity.md

 		- call Summit
 		- negotiate with First Regent to invite
 		- bot-bot negotiation is covered
-		- but if player is First Regent, need special case for bot-human negotiation?
+		- if player is the First Regent:
+			- TODO: need a special case for bot-human negotiation here

 ## Neutral

-randomly determine if bot will stay a Regent or become an Outlaw track grievance vs empire?
+randomly determine if bot will stay a Regent or become an Outlaw
+TODO:
+- track grievances vs the empire
+- contend declared by stealing from the Trust

 ## Weak/Anti-Empire

-bot always wants to become an Outlaw
+bot always wants to become an Outlaw and rejects invitations to become a Regent

 - if Regent:
 	- play Event -> get Initiative -> call Summit